icyJoseph/codejam-js/README.md

 ## Submission

-To submit your solution, just go to CodeJam's website, navigate to the problem and select `Load File`.
-Then submit `build/<problemName>`, or just copy paste its contents into the CodeJam editor.
+To submit your solution, just go to Code Jam's website, navigate to the problem and select `Load File`.
+Then submit `build/<problemName>`, or just copy paste its contents into the Code Jam text editor.